helwan-linux/Helwan-Linux-Dev-Mainline/README.md

 ## 💡 What is Helwan Linux?

-Helwan O.S is not just another Linux distro.
+Helwan Linux is not just another Linux distro.
 It’s a handcrafted Arch-based system built to empower programmers, YouTubers, and power users with a fast, secure, and full-featured desktop — right out of the box.

 With the Cinnamon desktop, the elegance of simplicity meets the power of performance.

 ---

-## 🆕 What's New in Helwan Linux 5.0?
+## 🆕 What's New in Helwan Linux stable v1.0?

-Helwan 5.0 introduces a suite of original applications built in-house to enhance your workflow and system experience:
+Helwan Linux 5.0 (Stable v1.0) introduces a full suite of original in-house applications, crafted to enhance productivity, learning, development, system management, and overall user experience.

+---

+### ⚙️ System Utilities

+- **hel-process** – Minimal task manager and resource monitor.
+- **hel-terminal** – Customizable terminal emulator (demo version).
+- **hel-sec-audit** – Lightweight system security audit tool.
+- **hel-netfix** – Graphical system/network repair tool.
+- **hel-bootfix** – One-click repair tool for bootloader and boot issues.
+- **helufw** – GUI frontend for configuring and managing the system firewall.

+---

+### 🧠 AI & Learning

-- **hel-ai-gate** – A unique gateway to access AI and machine learning platforms without needing a web browser.
+- **hel-ai-gate** – Lightweight AI and machine learning gateway that works without a browser.
-- **hel-tutorial** – A simple, offline English-language tutorial system for learning Bash scripting.
-- **hel-welcome-app** – A friendly welcome and onboarding tool for new users.
+- **hel-tutorial** – Offline Bash scripting tutorials in English, with interactive Linux basics for beginners.

+---

+### 📊 Data & Visualization

-- **hel-insight** – A lightweight graphical tool for statistical analysis and visualization of CSV files, designed for data analysis and educational use.
+- **hel-insight** – Visual tool for analyzing and plotting CSV and Excel data.
+- **hel-diagram** – Create flowcharts and system diagrams easily with a simple GUI.

+---

+### 📁 Development Tools

+- **hel-builder** – Tool to edit, create, and manage `PKGBUILD` files.
-- **hel-markdown** – A lightweight markdown editor for developers and documentation writers.
+- **hel-markdown** – Simple markdown editor for documentation and notes.
-- **hel-process** – A minimal process monitor and system resource viewer.
+- **hel-text-editor** – Fast and minimal code & text editor.
+- **hel-web-server** – Local development server with GUI control.

+---

+### 💻 User Experience

+- **hel-welcome-app** – First-time setup guide and tips for new users.
+- **hel-store** – A curated, modern app store designed for Helwan Linux users.
+- **helfetch / helfetch-ng** – Elegant Neofetch-style system info fetchers (original + enhanced versions).
-- **hel-usb-writer** – A reliable tool to safely write ISO images to USB drives.
+- **hel-usb-writer** – Reliable tool to flash ISO images to USB drives.

+---

+### 🎮 Entertainment

-- **hel-blocks** – A fun Tetris-inspired game with a Helwan Linux theme.
+- **hel-blocks** – A Tetris-inspired game with a Helwan Linux theme.

-- **helfetch** – A clean, elegant system information fetcher styled like Neofetch.
-- **hel-store** – A curated and modern app store tailored for Helwan Linux users.
+---

+> All tools are developed in-house using GTK, Bash, or Python — offering an integrated, lightweight, and expressive user experience for all Helwan Linux users.

 ---